-A. Filing a Grievance with College Administration
+1. Filing a Grievance with College Administration

 Students may file a grievance of sexual misconduct by a college employee by contacting the Title IX Coordinator/Vice President for Instruction at 601-635-6203.
 Students may file a grievance of sexual misconduct by another student to the Vice President for Student Services at 601-635-6375.
 Upon receipt of a sexual misconduct grievance, the Vice President for Student Services will report the grievance to the Title IX Coordinator.
-Employees may file a grievance of sexual misconduct by a college employee by contacting the Title IX Coordinator/Vice President for Instruction at 601-635-6203.
-College administration will counsel students and employees regarding the grievance process.
+Employees may file a grievance of sexual misconduct by a college employee by contacting the Title IX Coordinator.
+Employees may file a grievance of sexual misconduct by a college administration will counsel students and employees regarding the grievance process.

-B. Making a Report to Law Enforcement
+2. Making a Report to Law Enforcement